robbert-vdh/yabridge/README.md

 plugin or with other plugins made by the same manufacturer.
 This is often used in mixing plugins to allow different tracks to reference each other without having to route audio between them.
-Examples of plugins that do this are Fabfilter Pro-Q 3, MMultiAnalyzer and the iZotope mixing plugins.
+Examples of plugins that do this are FabFilter Pro-Q 3, MMultiAnalyzer and the iZotope mixing plugins.
 For this to work, all instances of a particular plugin have to be hosted in the same process.